treellama/shapefusion/branches/shapefusion-0.3/README.txt

 Shapes files are known to rarely contain strange data, like negative sequence ticks_per_frame.
 Maybe this comes from some broken Shapes editor, but it could be just Anvil.
-ShapeFusion doesn't handle this invalid data very well, but I plan to implement some consistency checks in the future.
+ShapeFusion doesn't handle this invalid data very well, but we plan to implement some consistency checks in the future.

 Changelog
 ---------